r-xue/maskmoment/README.rst

 Minor changes here include:

-- use ``Logger`` to manage the consol output verbosity level
+- use ``Logger`` to manage the console output verbosity level
-- some default parameter values
+- slightly different default parameter values
 - import internal functions under the top namespace: ``ism3d.xyhelper.maskmoment`` when used as the submodule.